 The external contact used to activate the Rated Speed command connects to terminal 35 (Discrete Input G).
 This discrete input changes the control operation by increasing the speed reference to RATED SPEED and decreasing the speed reference to IDLE SPEED.
 When the switch or relay contacts are closed (discrete input in the TRUE state), the speed reference will ramp for a time set by the Accel Time to the rated speed control point.
 When the switch or relay contacts are open (discrete input in the FALSE state), the speed reference will ramp for a time set by the Decel Time to the idle speed control point.
-Closing the raise contact or the lower contact (or both) will cancel the Rated ramp function initiated by the Rated Speed discrete input.
-For example, if the accel to rated ramp is in process, the ramp will stop when the raise or lower contact is closed and will then be controlled at the rate set for the Raise or Lower inputs.
-The remote ramp rate will apply when this input is selected and also cancels the accel ramp.
+Closing the raise contact, the lower contact, (or both) or enabling Process Control will cancel the ramp functions initiated by the Rated Speed discrete input.
+For example, if the accel to rated or the decel to idle ramp is in process, these ramps will stop when the raise or lower contact is closed and will then be controlled at the rate set for these inputs.
+The remote and process ramp rates will apply when these inputs are selected and interrupt the accel or decel ramps.